-The main idea how Renaissance economics broke from Medieval economics was, renaissance political economy started with the idea that people were motivated by self-interest.
+The main idea of how Renaissance economics broke from Medieval economics was, renaissance political economy started with the idea that people were motivated by self-interest.

 From the Medieval view of economics

 The following series of quotes are from An outline of the History of Economics by Ernesto Screpanti and Stefano Zamagni.
 It describes this idea well.

 This prescription (Medieval economics from the idea of Thomas Aquinas) aimed to encourage market transparency and the practice of fair trading and was justified by the doctrine of just price.

 This all sounds good and what we want today.
 Even a great part of the political discussion in the USA is about economic justice.
 However, since self-initiative and fulfillment really motivate people when it comes to trade, it is a good place to start with a more realistic assumption.

 The justification was, however, misleading because, according to doctrine, a just price should be determined by excluding monopolistic practices.
 An honorable profit should be earned, made up of two components: remuneration of managerial work, quasi stipendium laboris, and a fund for charity activities, a danaio di Dio, God’s money (although some guilds classified the danaio di Dio among the cost items).

 Like Marxism, socialism, or any other idealistic system not based on self-interest, it failed.
 Self-interest is not bad.
 I could be motivated by self-interest to do great things for humanity.
 Even Plato argued there was no such thing as a true altruist; only people motivated to achieve happiness (I tend to not fully agree as to how someone actualized their self-interest makes all the difference, but that also was Plato’s point).
 This all being said, you need to start with the idea of self-interest, or your economic analysis will build an unstable foundation.